-We understand that affordability is a huge concern for most of our clients.
-We are committed to being open and transparent about our charges and are confident that our specialist expertise and exemplary client service mean we offer great value… Read on
+We understand that funding and affordability are huge concerns for many of our clients.
+We are committed to being open and transparent about our charges and are confident that our specialist expertise and exemplary client service mean we offer great… Read on

 The ACAS Code of Practice on Disciplinary and Grievance Procedures does not apply where someone is dismissed from work purely due to ill health.
 This means employers can dismiss someone for sickness without following the process recommended in the ACAS… Read on